gifitsp/PolkaExchange/README.md

 ## Introduction
 A simplified decentralized exchange application based on Polka/Substrate blockchain framework.
 The goal of it is to exchange as many tokens as possible on a very simple DeFi platform.
-So far it is a beta version without any UI and more features are possibly in development.
+So far it is a beta version including NFT and FT exchange and farming without any UI and more features are possibly in development.

 ## Features
 * Low exchange fees
 * AMM exchange mode like Uniswap
+* NFT exchange
+* Yield farming both on NFT and FT
 * Exchange can be crossing multiple pools so that liquidity can be aggregated very easily

 ## Build Dependencies